zhwa/mlir-example/book/Chapter-10-Optimizations.md

 }
 ```

 The loop now steps by 8, loads 8 elements at once into a vector register, multiplies the entire vector by the broadcasted scale, and stores 8 results.
-This reduces iterations from 128 to 16 (8× reduction), and each iteration does 8× more work.
-Ideally, 8× speedup—in practice, 5-7× is typical due to memory bandwidth and overhead.
+This reduces iterations from 128 to 16, with each iteration processing 8 elements.
+The SIMD instructions enable substantial performance improvements by exploiting data parallelism, though actual gains depend on memory bandwidth and other system factors.

 **The Vector Dialect**.
 MLIR's `vector` dialect provides hardware-independent SIMD operations: